 ow do the elementary building blocks of nature move?
 Can atoms, molecules and electrons in matter be controlled and driven with precision on all length and time scales?
-These questions represent some of the largest and most exciting challenges of modern science - and the central aim of the "The Hamburg Centre for Ultrafast Imaging" (CUI).
+These questions represent some of the largest and most exciting challenges of modern science - and the central aim of our first Cluster of Excellence "The Hamburg Centre for Ultrafast Imaging" (CUI): making the molecular movie.
+The succeeding cluster "CUI: Advanced Imaging of Matter", which started in 2019 within the German Excellence Strategy, goes even one step further: The scientists are now focusing their research on understanding the new functionalities that emerge as the complexity and size of a system increases, to one day be able to control them in a targeted manner.